-MSU has produced more Rhodes Scholars than any other Public university in the U.S. A total of 13 MSU students have received this honor, 10 of them in the last 13 years.
-Each year, only 32 graduating seniors are chosen nationally to receive tuition, fees and travel expenses for two years of graduate study at Oxford, England.
+MSU has produced a total of 13 Rhodes Scholars--five of them in the '80s.
+Each year only 32 graduating seniors are chosen nationally to receive tuition, fees and travel expenses for two years of graduate study at Oxford University in England.